My Trip to Nashville, Music City

 Take a stroll across John Seigenthaler Pedestrian Bridge where you can take in stunning views of the Nashville skyline and the Cumberland River in particular at sunset!
 It’s a great spot to get some fantastic pictures of the city.

-Nashville’s brand new retail area will also be opening in 2020.
-Fifth & Broadway will have 200,000 square feet of shops, rooftop restaurants, world class entertainment options and the National Museum of African American Music will also be located there.
+Fifth & Broadway is the brand new retail area which has opened a few years ago.
+It’s got 200,000 square feet of shops, rooftop restaurants, world class entertainment options and the National Museum of African American Music.
+Definitely worth your time!

 We spent a really exciting 5 days in this beautiful city and highly recommend it as part of any American Holiday.
 Pop in to see me or any of my colleagues in our Exchequer Street Dublin store or call our team who will help you tailor make your own Nashville Holidays